 - Take it to your next potluck.
 It tastes delicious paired with hot dogs and burgers.

 - You can also serve your cream corn with a garnish: chopped cooked bacon bits, jalapeno slices for heat, or chopped fresh parsley are just some ideas.

 Yes, your cooked creamed corn will last in the fridge for up to 4 days, so feel free to make it ahead of time.
 Then when it’s time to serve, quickly reheat it in the microwave or on the stovetop.

 Check out these other tasty corn recipes:

 - 1 tablespoon sugar

 - salt and pepper to taste

-- Place butter in large skillet over medium heat to melt.
+- Place butter in a large skillet over medium heat to melt.1 stick unsalted butter

 - Stir and continue cooking over medium heat for a few minutes, until mostly thawed.

 - Add whipping cream, sugar, and salt and pepper to taste.1 cup heavy cream, 1 tablespoon sugar, salt and pepper to taste